 Native Google capabilities normally enable data recovery within 25-55 days after the deletion happens (depending on the data type).
 This process requires significant manual effort from admins and the short retention limit may lead to permanent data loss.

-In our experience, many admins either rely on native Google Workspace data recovery options, subscribe to Google Vault, or implement a DIY backup system based on scripts and Google Takeout service.
+In our experience, many admins either rely on native Google Workspace data recovery options, subscribe to Google Vault, or implement a DIY backup system system based on scripts and Google Takeout service.
 These three backup options are often sufficient when the number of recovery requests is small and infrequent, but may fail at a larger scale.

 The most significant drawback of native and DIY data protection options is their lack of automated data recovery features.
 While they can help export the data offline, they don’t provide tools to recover the data back to Google Workspace.
 For example, if a user deletes a folder with many files and subfolders in it, admins will need to manually reinstate the directory structure.